- Which companies offer the cheapest non-owner car insurance in Utah?

 Nationwide

-Nationwide is another great option for non-owner car insurance in Utah, with average rates of $426 per year.
-It has an AM Best rating of A+ and a low NAIC complaint ratio of 0.64.
+Nationwide is also a great choice for non-owner car insurance in Utah, offering coverage at an average annual rate of $426.
+It has earned an AM Best rating of A+ and maintains a low NAIC complaint ratio of 0.64.

 GEICO